Rittenhouse shooting victim: Thought 'I was going to die'

 “I believe in the Second Amendment.
 I’m for people’s right to carry and bear arms,” he said, explaining why he was armed.
 “And that night was no different than any other day.
 It’s keys, phone, wallet, gun.”

+One juror nodded her head in agreement when the judge instructed the jury to disregard Grosskreutz’s referring to Rittenhouse's fatal shooting of another protester as a “murder. ”

+Grosskreutz, who was trained as a paramedic, testified that he volunteered as a medic at protests in Milwaukee in the days after George Floyd died under the knee of a Minneapolis police officer in May 2020.
+Grosskreutz said he attended around 75 protests before the night he was shot, offering help to anyone needing medical attention.

-He said he provided medical assistance to about 10 other people that night.
+He said he provided medical assistance to about 10 other people that night in Kenosha.

+Grosskreutz is suing the city and county in federal court, alleging police enabled the violence by allowing an armed militia to have the run of the streets during the demonstration.

 Rittenhouse is white, as are the three men he shot, but the case has raised polarizing questions about racial justice, policing, vigilantism and the right to bear arms.